stone-payments/stoneco-guidelines/nosql/mongodb/README.md

 ####Memory use

 With WT, Mongo uses the internal cache of WT and the filesystem cache.
+By default, WT cache will use:
+* In version 3.0, 50% of RAM, or 1 GB, whichever is larger.
-The WT cache uses a 60% of RAM minus 1 GB or 1GB, whichever is larger.
+* In version 3.2, 60% of RAM minus 1 GB, or 1GB, whichever is larger.
+* In version 3.4, 50% of RAM minus 1 GB, or 256MB, whichever is larger.

 ### MMAPv1 Storage Engine